mxeng/mcp-docs/labs/lab-g.md

 # Mechatronic Microcontroller Project MXEN2002

-### Laboratory G: Serial Communications
+## Laboratory G: Serial Communications

-**Before the lab**:
-- Ensure you have read the lecture notes on serial communication, PWM and servomotors
-- Review the instructions given in the Lecture session
-- Review the Atmega datasheet on timers and PWM
-- Review the XBee datasheet

-Task:
+### Lab Briefing

+Universal Synchronous and Asynchronous serial Receiver and Transmitter or USART is a flexible serial communication device.
+It is a 2 pin commmunication system using transmit, Tx, and Receive, Rx, pins for independant full duplex communication.
+In this lab we will be using it in asynchronous mode with each device having its own internal clock generation.
+For wireless communication you will be using XBee modules to connect Tx on one microcontroller to Rx on the other wirelessly.

+The framework provided to you sets up USART for a baudrate of 9600 using 8 bit character sizes.
+It includes functions for initialising the serial communication and for writing a byte or string to serial, see serial.c.

+A communication protocol defines how each device communicates accross its communication channel, in this case USART.
+You will need to define what is being sent/recieved by each device across the serial communication.

+Some sample code is provided which you may use as a starting point for creating your communication protocol for communicating accross serial using a multi-byte protocol, see comms_example_interrupt.c

 - A controller Arduino will be provided, equipped with an LCD display, two analogue joysticks and an XBee communication unit.
   Schematic: https://github.com/mxeng/mcp-docs/blob/master/labs/controller_schematic.pdf

-- You should establish wireless communication between two the controller unit and your robot Arduino unit equipped with a second XBee.
-- Transmit instructions for two servos (as per lab F) from the control unit to the robot unit. **(G1)**
-- Transmit sensor readings back from the robot unit to the control unit. **(G2)**
-- Signal transmission should be simultaneous, smooth, and with little latency or delay.
+**TASK 1**

+Your task is to achieve 2-way simultaneous communication between 2 microcontrollers.
+	- Microcontroller one, robot, will read transmit range sensor values, and control a servo motor from serial commands.
+ 	- Microcontroller two, controller, will read and transmit joystick values while outputting range sensor values from serial to an LCD screen.

+### Before the lab
+- Revise lab 2, 4 for joystick and range sensor reading
+- Revise lab 6 for servo control
+- Revise LCD printing
+- Ensure you have read the lecture notes on serial communication
+- Plan your communication protocol defining what is being sent and recieved by each device
+- Read and familiarize with the USART documentation in the ATmega datasheet chapter 22
+- Review the XBee datasheet

+### Outcomes

+1. Define the communication protocol for serial communication between the robot and controller microcontrollers.
-- Show the design of your communication protocol in your lab book **(G3)**.
-Make it clear how your instructions are structured, and how the instructions are delimited.
+	- Ensure it is clear how the instructions are structured and how they are delimited.
-- Discuss any considerations for ensuring adequate data flow: i.e ensuring that buffer overflows do not occur, and that latency is minimised. **(G4)**
+2. Discuss any considerations for ensuring adequate data flow: i.e ensuring that buffer overflows do not occur, and that latency is minimised.
-- Include schematics for both of your circuits in your lab book. **(G5)**
+3. Demonstrate the use of serial for debugging code, show that if code enters erronomous states there is adaquate error states for debuggin
+4. Demonstrate functional 1-way communication
+5. Demonstrate functional 2-way communication

 ### Multibyte Sending:
 ```c